vulogov/Bund/Documentation/Bund_Library_Guide/lib/convert.to_textbuffer/description.typ

   - [ ] #"bund runtime"
 ]

-Taking value from the stack, converting to the STRING and pushing result to the stack
+Taking value from the stack, converting to the TEXTBUFFER and pushing result to the stack